 - Lots of skin-to-skin with babies on arrival

-Make your experience easier by consulting a healthcare specialist with specific expertise in induced lactation.
-They will provide support and also create with you a customized plan for your baby and body for great results.
+Make your experience easier by consulting a healthcare professional with experience in induced lactation.
+They can support you and create a customized plan for your specific situation.

 How To Start Breastfeeding After Bottle feeding

-Did you start your precious little bundle on the bottle for whatever reason and want to try breastfeeding?
+Did you start your precious little bundle on the bottle and now want to try breastfeeding?
 Is it too late to breastfeed your baby?
 Worry not.
 You can still get them to breastfeed after a couple of days or weeks on the bottle.

 Your infant might get fussy at first because they need to learn how to latch, which takes more effort than bottle feeding.

-With a ton of patience from you and help from a lactation specialist, you and baby will soon be enjoying the bonding experience that is breastfeeding.
+With a ton of patience from you and some help from a lactation specialist, you and your baby will soon be enjoying the bonding experience that is breastfeeding.